Aloe Vera Farming Project Report, Cost and Profit Analysis

 Modulates immunity: the compound acemannan found in ALOE VERA leaves tends to increase the number of monocytes, white blood cells, and macrophages which helps to improve the immunity of patients.

-Antimicrobial properties: the compounds such as lupeol, salicylic acid, urea nitrogen, cinnamonic acid, phenols, and sulphur are found in ALOE VERA and are antiseptic in nature.
+Antimicrobial properties: the compounds such as lupeol, salicylic acid, urea nitrogen, cinnamonic acid, phenols, and sulfur are found in ALOE VERA and are antiseptic in nature.
 All these compounds can prevent the growth of fungi, bacteria, and viruses.

 Effect on the skin and mucous membrane: the enzymes present in the ALOE VERA gel accelerate the healing capacity of the skin and mucous membrane.
 The moisturizing agents within the gel help in the treatment of psoriasis, skin burns, dry skin, wrinkles, and erythema.